SanthoshKumarrS/DMSP-Particle-Precipitate-Flux-Prediction-Mesoscale-/README.md

 The target feature is `ELE_TOTAL_ENERGY_FLUX` which is a continuous variable.
 The task is to predict this variable based on the other 154 features step-by-step by going through each day's task.
 The scoring metric is `RMSE` or `R2 score.`

-Repository Structure
+###**Repository Structure:**

-[Model/](https://github.com/SanthoshKumarrS/DMSP-Particle-Precipitate-Flux-Prediction-Mesoscale-/tree/main/Model): Contains the curated dataset of particle precipitation, solar wind, and geomagnetic activity data.
+- [Model/](https://github.com/SanthoshKumarrS/DMSP-Particle-Precipitate-Flux-Prediction-Mesoscale-/tree/main/Model): Contains the curated dataset of particle precipitation, solar wind, and geomagnetic activity data.

-[Notebook/](https://github.com/SanthoshKumarrS/DMSP-Particle-Precipitate-Flux-Prediction-Mesoscale-/tree/main/Notebook): Jupyter notebooks detailing data preprocessing, model development, and evaluation.
+- [Notebook/](https://github.com/SanthoshKumarrS/DMSP-Particle-Precipitate-Flux-Prediction-Mesoscale-/tree/main/Notebook): Jupyter notebooks detailing data preprocessing, model development, and evaluation.

 **Steps taken to solve the problem**